Protect your treasures with

-Hyde Park is home to the University of Chicago — so there are lots of student apartments for rent in this neighborhood.
+Hyde Park is home to the University of Chicago — so there are lots of student townhouses for rent in this neighborhood.
 The Museum of Science and Industry is located here, as well as several beaches.
-Hyde Park offers plenty of ways to blow off steam after a hard week of studying — students and professors enjoy The Woodlawn Tap, known for its cheap burgers and beer.
+Hyde Park offers plenty of ways to blow off steam after a hard week of studying in Chicago — students and professors enjoy The Woodlawn Tap, known for its cheap burgers and beer.

 There are neighborhoods you can’t help but know at least something about.
 Hyde Park is one of those: aside from the University of Chicago and its campus being the core of south Hyde Park, it is a strong political center for African Americans and liberals alike.